-When you're 20 years from retirement age, your pension account will automatically start to move into the DHL Diversified Cautious fund which invests in less risky assets to protect its value.
-Then 10 years from retirement, your savings will gradually move again into funds that align with how you might want to use your savings in retirement.
+Up to 25 years from retirement age, your pension account will invest 100% in equities for maximum growth potential.
+When you're 25 years from retirement age, your pension account will automatically start to move into the DHL Diversified Growth fund for continued growth potential but generally with lower risk.
+Then, 10 years from retirement, your savings will gradually move again into funds that align with how you might want to use your savings in retirement.